Lela Davičo

 In 1918, she was widowed, after her husband had passed away.

-In 1940, Lela was still alive, according to a text published in ''Herald''.
+In 1940, Lela was still alive.

-Place of birth | Pešta |
+Place of birth | Budimpešta |

 ---|---|

-Place(s) of residence | Austria, Germany, Italy, Serbia, and Switzerland |
+Place(s) of residence | Serbia |

-First language(s) | German and Serbian |
+First language(s) | German |

-Marital status | Divorced and widowed |
+Marital status | Remarried |

 Number of children | 3 |

-Name(s) of children | Malvina, Hedvig, Imre |
+Name(s) of children | Hedvig, Malvina, Imre |

-Gender of children | F (2) M (1) |
+Gender of children | ženski (2), muški (1) |

 Social class | Upper class |

-Education | Other |
+Education | School education |

 Religion | Jewish |